 Am I too old to change careers?

 Like it or not, humans are living longer than ever and this in turn means a longer working life.
 The majority of Learning People career changers are 40-50 years of age.
-With advanced years comes advanced social and emotional experience, not having to ‘prove yourself’ beyond the veil of youth can often be an organic and easy win.
+With advanced years comes advanced social and emotional experience, not having to ‘prove yourself’ beyond the veil of youth can often be an easy win.

 Is it too late for me to change careers?